glenkleidon/HL7Enumerator/README.md

 cleaner HL7 Composition, but it is possible to compose elements and join them together to create HL7 Messages.
 This can be done with a combination of string elements or by creating instances of HL7Elements and "Adding" them to the Inherent List<HL7Element> eg
 ```
-    //Compose a Segment - create extension methods to this more cleanly
+    //Compose a Segment - create extension methods to do this more cleanly
     // create "PD1||||1234567890^LAST^FIRST^M^^^^^NPI|

     HL7Element pd1 = new HL7Element(null, '|');